San Francisco, California Therapists

 San Francisco, California

-Mental health Care in San Francisco, California
+Mental Health Care in San Francisco, California

 San Francisco is in Northern California, and this thriving city is a hub of commerce, finance, and culture in the area.
 San Francisco is one of the most populated cities in the U.S., and it’s known for features like the Golden Gate Bridge and Fisherman’s Wharf.
-San Francisco is also one of the most expensive areas of the country and the world to live.
+San Francisco is also one of the most expensive areas of the country and the world to live in.
 While the per capita personal income also ranks among the highest in the U.S., the cost of living poses a challenge for some residents of the city, as do other issues.
 The wealth disparity in the city is significant, and the lifestyle is fast-paced and stress-filled for many people.

 While San Francisco and the entire Bay Area are home to some of the world’s largest companies, and tech companies, there are still wealth disparities.
 The high cost of living in the area can make it challenging for residents to live comfortably, even with a strong income.
 For example, according to current estimates, the monthly rent for a 900 square ft. apartment in an expensive area in San Francisco is more than $4,200.
-In a normal area not considered high-rent, the same size apartment would cost an average of nearly $3,600 a month.
+In a normal area not considered high-rent, the same-sized apartment would cost an average of nearly $3,600 a month.

 Homelessness continues to be a pervasive problem in San Francisco.
 According to reports from both individuals who live in the city and who visit it, it’s not uncommon to see many people lying in the streets.
-There are an estimated 7,500 homeless people in San Francisco, and it’s impacted commerce and the tourism industry in the city.
+There are an estimated 7,500 homeless people in San Francisco, and it has impacted commerce and the tourism industry in the city.
 It also affects the people who call the city home.
-Many of the people who now live on the streets in San Francisco are believed to be there either because of mental health disorders, substance abuse or a combination.
+Many of the people who now live on the streets in San Francisco are believed to be there either because of mental health disorders, substance abuse, or a combination.

 Substance abuse and opioid addiction are plaguing San Francisco.
 There have been recent task forces put together by the mayor of the city, charged with offering medications like buprenorphine to homeless people in the city.
 Buprenorphine is a medication that can help with opioid dependence.
 However, there are still many drug overdoses and deaths reported in the city.
 In 2017, a record number of people not just in San Francisco but the state of California died from fentanyl overdoses.
 Fentanyl is an opioid significantly stronger than even heroin.
-The California Department of Health Reported 373 people died from Fentanyl in the state of California in 2017.
+The California Department of Health Reported that 373that people died from Fentanyl in the state of California in 2017.

 Additionally, so many people died by suicide at the Golden Gate Bridge, that there were recently suicide barriers put up at the popular tourist spot.
 In 80 years, more than 1,500 people are believed to have died by suicide at the bridge.